woistkeller/eightyfour/README.md

 In the api folder, each file is for a specific slice of the project.

-Redux's configuration follows the documentation: redux store in /app, as does its api folder as well.
+Redux's configuration fol lows the documentation: redux store in /app, as does its api folder as well.
 The slices can be found in /features

 <h2>Issues</h2>